damianhakert/damianhakert.github.io/source/posts/2017-02-22-gitlab-8-17-released.html.md

 We have clarified the terminology used to discuss parts of [CI/CD][cicd], replacing the usage of `Build`.
 In 8.17, `Pipeline` will be used when referring to the entire pipeline, and `Job` will be used for a specific action.
-With the upcoming 9.0 release API v4 will utilize the new names, with v3 remaining unchanged.
+With the upcoming 9.0 release API v4 will utilize the new naming convention, with v3 remaining unchanged.

 [cicd]: http://docs.gitlab.com/ce/ci/README.html